spdx/license-list-XML/DOCS/xml-fields.md

 There are two additional attributes which are optional, but highly encouraged:
 * `isOsiApproved` (for licenses, not exceptions): either "true" or "false" based on whether this license has been approved by the [Open Source Initiative](https://opensource.org/licenses/alphabetical)
-* `listVersionAdded`: in which release version of the SPDX License List was the license first added, e.g. "3.19"
+* `listVersionAdded`: in which release version of the SPDX License List was the license first added, e.g. "3.19".
+  * Typically you'll check the currently-released version at https://spdx.org/licenses/ and increment the minor version by 1 for a new license.

 Finally, if the license ID has been deprecated, two additional attributes should be included:
 * `isDeprecated`: should be "true" if the license ID is deprecated